Alternative Therapies For PTSD: What You Need To Know

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a psychiatric disorder triggered by traumatic experiences.
 When a person is directly or indirectly exposed to a distressing event—such as physical, sexual, or emotional abuse, an accident, war, terrorism, or a natural disaster—they may develop PTSD.
-Symptoms typically develop within months or years of experiencing trauma, and they tend to interfere with daily life and functioning.
+Symptoms typically develop within months or years of experiencing trauma, and they tend to significantly interfere with daily life and functioning.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.